Easy to Use Legal Templates

 A Distribution Agreement is a legally binding agreement between two parties; one is responsible for supplying the products to sell and another party markets and sells the products under predefined terms.

-What should a Distribution Agreement include?
+What should be included in a Distribution Agreement?

-Acceptance of orders and shipment: This section sets out if the distributor’s conduct regarding orders and shipment, where it specifies which orders should be accepted, and the methods that should be followed in shipping these orders, and the conditions and terms of refunding and compensating clients or customers.
+- Acceptance of orders and shipment: This section sets out if the distributor’s conduct regarding orders and shipment, where it specifies which orders should be accepted, the methods that should be followed in shipping these orders, and the conditions and terms of refunding and compensating clients or customers.

-Appointment of the distributor: The appointment of a distributor may be exclusive or non-exclusive depending on the intent of the supplier.
+- Appointment of the distributor: The appointment of a distributor may be exclusive or non-exclusive depending on the intent of the supplier.
 So, it should be clearly mentioned whether the distributor is only one in the region or there are multiple distributors.

-Termination: There are several obligations that may remain effective after the termination, which can be a non-competition clause, or returning or repurchasing products that are in the distributor’s possession.
+- Termination: There are several obligations that may remain effective after the termination, which can be a non-competition clause, or returning or repurchasing products that are in the distributor’s possession.

 What is the purpose of a Distribution Agreement?

 The distribution agreement gives a distributor the right and duty to sell and market the supplier’s products for a fee or a commission, the distributor markets the product so the supplier doesn’t have to worry about how to get its products into the right hands.
 These agreements are also known as product distribution agreements and distribution rights agreements.

-Exclusive and Non-exclusive Distribution Agreement
+- Exclusive Distribution Agreement

 Can you terminate a Distribution Agreement?